 Following are the operating system related prerequisites.

 - Install the latest version of the operating system using a base or minimal package set.

 - Update all packages to receive the latest security and bug fixes.

-For CentOS or RHEL 7, run the following command to update all the packages.
+For CentOS or RHEL 7, run the following command to update all installed packages.

 Read the related document Preparing a CentOS or RHEL 7 system for running Platform9 Managed Kubernetes for further instructions on preparing a CentOS or RHEL 7 node.

-For Ubuntu, run the following command to update all the packages.
+For Ubuntu, run the following command to install required dependencies and update all installed packages.

 Disk Space Prerequisites

 - Each node should generally have at least 40 GB of free disk space.
 In the case of CentOS, be careful to leave some of that space unallocated by file systems.